Antimalarials for Rheumatoid Arthritis

 Juvenile Idiopathic Arthritis: Range-of-Motion Exercises - Topic Overview

 Children with juvenile idiopathic arthritis (JIA) must do regular range-of-motion exercises to prevent contractures and to maintain joint range and flexibility.
 If your child is 4 years old or younger,an adult will need to move the child's joints through the range-of-motion exercises.
 This is called passive range of motion.
 The adult will gently move the joints from a bent position to a ...

-Medical History and Physical Exam for Juvenile Idiopathic Arthritis
+Biologics for Juvenile Idiopathic Arthritis

-Drug details for Minocycline for rheumatoid arthritis.
+Drug details for Etanercept for juvenile rheumatoid arthritis.

-Corticosteroids for Rheumatoid Arthritis
+Corticosteroids for Juvenile Idiopathic Arthritis

-Drug details for Corticosteroids for rheumatoid arthritis.
+Drug details for Corticosteroids for juvenile rheumatoid arthritis.